tlswg/tls13-spec/draft-ietf-tls-tls13.md

   Designers and implementors should be aware of the fact that until the handshake has been authenticated, active attackers can modify messages and insert, remove, or replace extensions.

-- It would be technically possible to use extensions to change major aspects of the design of TLS; for example, the design of cipher suite negotiation.
-  This is not recommended; it would be more appropriate to define a new version of TLS --- particularly since the TLS handshake algorithms have specific protection against version rollback attacks based on the version number, and the possibility of version rollback should be a significant consideration in any major design change.

 ###  Cookie